Inflect logo

 Explore Other Markets in Russia

-Novokuznetsk serves as a strategic digital infrastructure location for enterprises tied to the heavy industrial and mining sectors of Siberia.
-This market is ideal for organizations requiring low-latency compute resources close to operations in the Kemerovo Oblast.
-Locating here provides a direct path to support industrial automation and regional logistics, bypassing the higher latency of connecting to Moscow.
+Novokuznetsk serves as a strategic digital infrastructure location for enterprises in Russia's heavy industry and mining sectors.
+This market is ideal for organizations requiring resilient, local compute and storage to support operations in the Kuzbass region, ensuring performance and availability for mission-critical industrial applications.

 Novokuznetsk: At A Glance